omonimus1/SEM_group_project/use-cases/use-case-4.md

 A request for statistics information is sent to the Data Analyst.

 ##MAIN SUCCESS SCENARIO
-1.Organisation request information for a given field - world, continent, country, region, district - to find the top N populated cities, where N is given by organisation.
+1.Organisation requests information for a given field - world, continent, country, region, district - to find the top N populated cities, where N is given by organisation.
 2.Data Analyst searches into each field given by the organisation.
 3.Data Analyst extracts data of the cities for the given field selecting the top N populated cities.
 4.Data Analyst provides report to the organisation.

+##EXTENSIONS
+Field does not exist:
+Data analyst informs the organisation that a field has not been filled yet.

 ##SCHEDULE
 DUE DATE: Release 3.0